Brian Kelly (American football coach): Central Michigan

 Kelly became the 24th head coach at Central Michigan University after the departure of Mike DeBord following the 2003 season.

 2004 season

 Kelly inherited a team with limited success.
 Central Michigan had won more than three games only once in the previous four seasons.
 CMU finished with a 4–7 record in 2004.

 2005 season

 In Kelly's second year at Central Michigan, he coached the team to a 6–5 record—the first winning season in seven years for the Chippewas.

 2006 season

-In his third season, the Chippewas posted a 9–4 record under Kelly en route to winning the MAC Championship and qualifying for the Motor City Bowl.
+In his third season, the Chippewas posted a 9–4 record under Kelly en route to winning the MAC Championship over Ohio and qualifying for the Motor City Bowl.
 At the end of the 2006 season, Kelly left to accept the Cincinnati coaching vacancy three days after CMU won the 2006 MAC Championship.
 Jeff Quinn was named the interim for Central Michigan's contest in the Motor City Bowl against Middle Tennessee.
 Kelly's record at Central Michigan in three seasons was 19–16.